Between August 2014 and July 2019 I applied for over 100 jobs.

 After completing a 5 month web development bootcamp (Flatiron School) with no college degree to boot, I landed my first freelance contract in 2014 as a data analyst for DemocracyWorks in Brooklyn, New York.

 In 2015, I relocated to the Netherlands and shortly after, Berlin, Germany.
-Which was great for my mental health but terrible for my career momentum.
-I had EU citizenship, otherwise my lack of a college degree would have been a VISA hurdle.
-I had very few connections in the job market.
+While moving to Europe was great for my mental health, it disrupted my momentum.
+I had to rebuild my networks and familiarize myself in a new environment, with different professional norms.
+I am an EU citizen, so I was really privileged, otherwise my lack of university education let alone a high school diploma would have been an obstacle to obtaining a visa.
 I was terrified of getting rejected, so I applied for a paltry four jobs in 2015, so it's not surprising that I was rejected from all four.
 I barely had any feedback loop to learn from.
 That time, however, was not wasted.
-I went travelling that year with my savings and also explored other programming languages and technologies.
+I went traveling that year with my savings and also explored other programming languages and technologies.
 I also got more involved with different meet-ups and slack user groups, in particular Ruby User Group Berlin and WeAllJS

-In 2016, again, I barely applied to any jobs (six in total), but I got lucky and was accepted to two of them.
-One was a short term contract and the other was a longer-term job at a wonderful company called DaWanda that spanned 18 months until it filed for bankruptcy.
+In 2016, again, I barely applied for any jobs (six in total), but I got lucky and was accepted to two of them.
+One was a short term contract and the other was a longer-term job at a wonderful company called DaWanda where I worked for 18 months until it went bankrupt.

-In 2018 I got more bold and applied for 43 jobs, landing screening interviews with 14 of them, and 10 more secondary/third interviews, before accepting a job at Curated Shopping Group.
+In 2018 I got more bold and applied for 43 jobs, landed screening interviews with 14 of them, and a further 10 secondary/third interviews, before accepting a job at Curated Shopping Group.
 I also was flown in for interviews on two separate occasions, which I used as an opportunity to visit family.
 One was at GitHub's Headquarters in San Francisco, and the other interview at a company I am forbidden from naming, due to my Non-Disclosure Agreement (NDA) 🤷🏻♂️

 Some of my key findings.